renansigolo/my-adhd-website/README.md

 ## Deploy

-#### Dev

-Please merge your changes to the `develop` branch so a new development environment will be create on [Vercel](https://vercel.com/renansigolo/my-adhd-website) for testing the current states of the app.

 #### Prod

 Please merge your changes to the `main` branch so the changes could be updated on the production environment hosted by [Vercel](https://vercel.com/renansigolo/my-adhd-website).<br>
 Once that's completed test the app at https://myadhd.app

+> In order to release a new version your commit message must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.

 ## Authors